TheOnceAndFutureSmalltalker/behavioral_cloning/writeup_report.md

 #### Submission Code Readability and Usability

 The model.py file contains the Python/Keras code for training and saving the convolution neural network.
 It loads the images and steering angles from the simulation output.
 It does any image manipulation necessary.
 It defines the neural network architecture.
 It defines the cost function and optimization function.
-It defines any hyper paranmeters required for training.
+It defines any hyper parameters required for training.
 It then trains and saves the model to a file.

 The drive.py file is the same as that provided by the Udacity project download from github and is unchanged.